As one of the top three sharpest peaks in Hong Kong, High Junk Peak is perhaps the most challenging yet most rewarding hike in HK.

 When you look back at the trail you just completed, you will be looking north, where you can see different areas in Kowloon, including Tseung Kwan O and Sai Kung in the distance.

-Views from Miu Tsai Tun: Looking West
+Views from Miu Tsai Tun: Looking west

 When you turn to the west side, you will see many more landmarks on Kowloon and Hong Kong Island.

-The area closest to High Junk Peak Mountain is Lohas Park, which is an area with many high-rise buildings on the left.
+The area closest to High Junk Peak Mountain is Lohas Park, an area with many high-rise buildings on the left.
 And Tseung Kwan O is directly in front, where you can see many more high-rises and a mid-size mountain to the left, which is Devil’s Peak.

 When you pivot towards the south, you can see all the boats in Junk Bay and several areas on Hong Kong Island, including Chai Wan and Siu Sai Wan.

-Views from Miu Tsai Tun: Looking South
+Views from Miu Tsai Tun: Looking south

 And last but not least, you will see the sharpest part of the High Junk Peak hike when you are facing south.
 And the view of the actual peak is quite impressive (and scary at the same time)!